RSU Selling Strategies

 1. When RSUs vest, the entire value of the vested amount becomes taxable to you.
 Selling everything at vest ensures that you’ll have enough cash to cover your tax bill - especially since your employer may not withhold enough to cover it.

 2. Selling all RSUs at vest allows you to put all the money to work elsewhere.
 This could mean paying down debts, putting the money toward the purchase of a home, or investing in a more diversified manner.
-“The Bogleheads’ Guide to the Three-Fund Portfolio” is a great place to learn how to improve your investment strategy (paid link).
+“The Bogleheads’ Guide to the Three-Fund Portfolio” is a great place to learn how to improve your investment strategy.

 3. Selling all RSUs at vest helps reduce the risk of owning too much company stock.
 Your employer provides you with a paycheck, benefits, and RSUs.
 Being too tied to a single company is a risk you shouldn’t take lightly.